PetteriSuonpaa/micro-machines-2/doc/Project_Documentation.md

-1. **Overview**: the software is able to successfully operate like the original micromachine game including its movement dynamics, bots, oil spills, boost speed and boundaries.
+1. **Overview**: the software is able to successfully operate like the original micromachine game including its movement dynamics, bots, oil spills, boost speed, two maps and boundaries.
 The software doesn’t provide splitscreen, a level editor and weapons.
 2. **Software structure**:
    This is what our structure is composed of (along with the SFML library):
    ![Architecture image](./Architecture.png)